greenfield932/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data distributed among the classes and a set of random images from training dataset representing the dataset content.
+It is a bar chart showing how the data distributed among the classes.

 ![alt text][image1]

+Overview of the dataset content - a set of random images from training dataset.
 ![alt text][image2]

 ## Design and Test a Model Architecture